ALS Society of Canada

 ALS Society of Canada is a 3-star charity.
 It has a B+ results reporting score, which is above average.
 Its overhead spending is outside of Ci’s reasonable range, and it has reserve funds to cover its annual program costs for one year and nine months.

 Founded in 1977, ALS Society of Canada (ALS Canada) works to improve the lives of people living with amyotrophic lateral sclerosis (ALS).
 ALS is currently a terminal disease.
 Each year, around 1,000 Canadians are diagnosed with ALS.
-80% of people with ALS die within 2-5 years of diagnosis.
+80% of people with ALS die within two to five years of diagnosis.
 ALS Canada’s vision is a world free of ALS.
 ALS Canada has three main programs: Community Service, National Research, and Advocacy and Public Awareness.

 In 2023, ALS Canada spent $3.0m (48% of program spending) on Community Service.
 It provided over 3,300 equipment items to registered clients in Ontario.
 110 support groups came together over the year with over 520 attendees.
 This equipment helped clients maintain independence and improve their quality of life.
 Over 600 people across Canada attended Community Service Webinars.
 Webinars covered a variety of topics, including mental health and travel.
 1,407 people living with ALS in Ontario are supported by ALS Canada’s Community Leads.
 In 2023, the Community Services Team provided 18,288 total interactions.
 These included in-person visits, virtual visits, texts, emails, and bereavement support.